Katavi National Park – Tanzania

 5. Hiking

 There are walking trails to waterfalls in Katavi National Park.
-The trails lead to an elevated point where it is to view waterfalls.
+The trails lead to an elevated point where it is possible to view waterfalls.

 Best time to visit Katavi N.P